sigreipel/Portfolio/README.md

 # Introduction:

 Hello my name is Svetlana.
-I am currently a college student at Drake University.
-I am currently a Computer Science Major and Data Analytics and AI Minor.
+I am a college graduate at Drake University.
+I graduated with a Computer Science Major and Data Analytics and AI Minor.

-I am looking for an internship opportunity in software development, data engineering, or other related areas that allows me to apply the skills and education acquired through my college courses, experience, and background.
+I am a computer science graduate looking for a full time job opportunity in software\development, data engineering, entry level IT or
+another related area that allows me to apply the skills and education acquired through my college courses, experience and background.

 # My Projects:
 CS066 Final Project:
 The final project for my data structures class.
 This final project currently doesn't work because the API website no longer exists.
+This project demonstrates my ability to successully use APIs.
 I have added a video of my project working.

 Roman Numerals:
 A small project that helps demonstrate my Python skills.